Trade Forex with Williams Indicators

-Bill Williams is a famous technical analyst that in time developed many indicators with uses in the technical analysis field.
-Many indicators are credited to be his creation and traders are using them in conjunction with other trend indicators or oscillators, with the idea of filtering fake signals and trading only the right ones.
+Bill Williams is a famous technical analyst who in his time developed many indicators with uses in the technical analysis field.
+Many indicators are credited to be his creation, and traders use them in conjunction with other trend indicators or oscillators, with the idea of filtering out fake signals and trading only the right ones.

-While these are too many indicators to be covered here, we will talk about the most important ones here, the general idea behind trading the Forex market with them, and what are the other indicators they are resembling with if any.
+While these are too many indicators to be covered here, we will talk about the most important ones here, the general idea behind trading the Forex market with them, and what other indicators they most resemble, if any.

-It may come as a surprise to find out that there is still one more Williams indicator, but this one is listed under the Oscillators tab.
-It is being called the Williams’ Percentage Range and it is the most famous ones of the whole technical indicators Bill Williams introduced to the technical analysis field.
+It may come as a surprise to find that there is still one more Williams indicator, but this one is listed under the Oscillators tab.
+It is called the Williams’ Percentage Range, and it is the most famous one of all of the technical indicators Bill Williams introduced to the technical analysis field.

-There is no straight answer to the question above as some indicators are oscillators, other are following a trend, and some are dealing with both volumes and other technical aspects of a chart.
-This is how complex these indicators are and why the MetaTrader4 and any other trading platform are offering them separately from other indicators.
+There is no straight answer to the question above, as some indicators are oscillators, other follow a trend, and some deal with both volumes and other technical aspects of a chart.
+This is how complex these indicators are, and why the MetaTrader4 and many other trading platforms offer them separately from other indicators.

 Williams’ Percentage Range

-By far the most important Williams indicator, the Percentage Range, is an oscillator that travels between 0 and -100 (so it is always in a negative territory).
-The idea behind trading with this oscillator is the classical one: look for overbought and oversold areas (above -20 is considered an overbought area and below -80 an oversold area) in order to sell or to buy a currency pair.
+By far the most important Williams indicator, the Percentage Range, is an oscillator that travels between 0 and –100 (so it is always in negative territory).
+The idea behind trading with this oscillator is the classic one: Look for overbought and oversold areas (above –20 is considered an overbought area, and below –80 an oversold area) in order to sell or buy a currency pair.

-It is working very well together with another oscillator, like the Relative Strength Index (RSI) and one trend indicator.
-The reason for this is because the Williams’ Percentage Range will filter the RSI signals and the trend indicator will show the general direction.
-This way, an integrated system is actually being built and chances to survive the Forex market and to make a profit are increasing.
+It works very well together with another oscillator, such as the Relative Strength Index (RSI) and a trend indicator.
+The reason for this is because the Williams’ Percentage Range will filter the RSI signals, and the trend indicator will show the general direction.
+In this way, an integrated system is actually built, so increasing the chances of surviving the Forex market and making a profit from it.

 The Alligator Indicator